IMMJ-MA Code of Ethics

 - Ask specific questions that the source is competent to answer.

-- Give the source ample time to reply.
+- Give the source plenty of time to reply.

 - Ask the source to clarify complex or vague answers.